spanner888/CamScripts/README.md

 - FullProcess also creates a FreeCAD document with a simple shape CAM Job, Operations, Toolbits and many specific settings/properties
 - Messages in report or notifications, often a lot, in part because the macros do a lot.
 Some more information is below.

-You may notice random shapes flashing breifly on screen while running the Import and ToolBitAdd macros.
-This is normal and due to the need to briefly open the all sytem default CAM Tool Shapes and any User shape files.
-The FullProcess macro does create a lot of FreeCAD document objects and temporary views, so it has very active scren 'flashes'.
+You may notice random shapes flashing briefly on screen while running the Import and ToolBitAdd macros.
+This is normal and due to the need to briefly open the all system default CAM Tool Shapes and any User shape files.
+The FullProcess macro does create a lot of FreeCAD document objects and temporary views, so it has very active screen 'flashes'.

 You may also notice that the FreeCAD cursor flashes and nothing else seems to be happening when running any of the scripts.
 This is because these scripts are providing extended features including:

-- Extracting all available Tool Shape properties, involves opening every default and user shape file , which are actually FreeCAD documents.
+- Extracting all available Tool Shape properties, involves opening every default and user shape file, which are actually FreeCAD documents.
 This allows creation of ToolBits and setting values of any custom properties, including custom properties.
 - CSV Import example also opens CSV file and attempts to create 70 ToolBit files and Tool Library entries
 - Full Process Example, tends to have more visible activity on screen, but can take a few seconds
 - First run adds compile time, later runs are much faster